-Press the WaveGen button on the front panel or touch the screen Utility > Wave Gen to set the waveform.
+Press the WaveGen button on the front panel or touch the screen Utility > AWG Menu to set the waveform.
 See chapters "Arbitrary Waveform Generator" and "Bode Plot" for more relative information.

-6.3.6 Probes
+6.3.8 Probes

-The SDS2000X HD series oscilloscope supports active probes and passive probes.
-The specifications and probe documents can be obtained at int.siglent.com, www.siglentna.com, or www.siglenteu.com.
+The SDS6000A series oscilloscope supports active probes and passive probes.
+The specifications and probe documents can be obtained at int.siglent.com, www.siglenteu.com.